 Broad family

-A positive “opiates” result may be linked to several substances in the same family, including some medications like morphine or codeine depending on the context.
+A positive “opioids” result can be linked to several substances in the same family, including certain medications like morphine or codeine depending on the context.

 Rapid tests are screening tools.
-In cases of medical, disciplinary, judicial, or professional stakes, confirmation by laboratory method may be necessary.
+In cases of medical, disciplinary, judicial, or professional stakes, confirmation by laboratory methods may be necessary.

 Roadside check, THC, CBD, and saliva test

 During a roadside check, saliva screening is used to detect drug use.
-In France, the decree of December 13, 2016, notably sets reference saliva thresholds for cannabinoid, amphetamine, cocaine, and opiate families.
+In France, the decree of December 13, 2016, sets reference saliva thresholds for cannabinoid, amphetamine, cocaine, and opioid families.

-Family Substance Reference saliva threshold Reference urinary threshold
+Family Substance Saliva reference threshold Urine reference threshold

-Cannabinoids THC / THC-COOH depending on matrix THC: 15 ng/mL in saliva THC-COOH: 50 ng/mL in urine
+Cannabinoids THC / THC-COOH depending on matrix THC: 15 ng/mL saliva THC-COOH: 50 ng/mL urine

-Amphetamines Amphetamine, methamphetamine, MDMA 50 ng/mL in saliva 1,000 ng/mL in urine
+Amphetamines Amphetamine, methamphetamine, MDMA 50 ng/mL saliva 1,000 ng/mL urine

-Cocainics Cocaine or benzoylecgonine 10 ng/mL in saliva 300 ng/mL in urine
+Cocainics Cocaine or benzoylecgonine 10 ng/mL saliva 300 ng/mL urine

 CBD and risk of THC positivity

-Pure CBD is not the target of a THC test.
+Pure CBD is not targeted by a THC test.
 However, some CBD products may contain residual traces of THC.
-In case of regular consumption or insufficiently controlled products, a positive THC result remains possible.
+With regular consumption or insufficiently controlled products, a positive THC result remains possible.

-A self-administered saliva test can help assess a situation, but it does not replace official procedures and does not constitute a legal guarantee of fitness to drive.
+A self-administered saliva test can help assess a situation but does not replace official procedures and does not guarantee legal fitness to drive.

 Workplace screening: framework and prevention

-In a company, screening should not be considered as generalized surveillance.
-It must be part of a prevention approach, especially for high-risk positions: driving, handling, security, dangerous machines, transport, working alone, or activities requiring high vigilance.
+In companies, screening should not be considered as generalized surveillance.
+It must be part of a prevention approach, especially for high-risk positions: driving, handling, safety, dangerous machinery, transport, isolated work, or activities requiring high vigilance.

-The INRS reminds that the use of saliva drug tests must be regulated, included in internal regulations, reserved for positions presenting particular danger, not systematic, and accompanied by the possibility of medical counter-expertise.
+The INRS reminds that the use of saliva drug tests must be regulated, included in internal regulations, reserved for positions with particular danger, not systematic, and accompanied by the possibility of medical counter-expertise.

 • Identify high-risk positions and justify the use of screening.